NVISION Centers

 Is LASIK Safe During the COVID-19 Pandemic?

 In the heart of the pandemic in 2020, some laser eye clinics halted operations that weren’t deemed medically necessary, as did many medical businesses.
-In 2021 and beyond, clinics are taking additional precautions to ensure patients and staff members remain safe.
+Since 2021, clinics are taking additional precautions to ensure patients and staff members remain safe.

 In fact, more people are getting LASIK in 2023 than ever before.
 Experts attributed this increase in LASIK procedures due to pent-up interest during 2020.
 As COVID cases declined in 2021 with more widespread vaccination, patients felt safer coming in for elective procedures.